-Step One is always to gather your ingredients!
+STEP 1: Gather your ingredients!
 We started with one jar for both blue and green food coloring and then decided to separate the colors into their own jars.

-Make sure to observe the oil and water in your jars.
-Have you ever made a DENSITY TOWER?
+Make sure to observe what happens to the oil and water in your jars as you add them.

-Notice the tablet is heavy so that sinks all the way to the bottom.
+Notice the tablet is heavy so that it sinks all the way to the bottom.
 You may have already observed that water is also heavier than the cooking oil.

 The chemical reaction between the water and the Alka seltzer starts to take shape as you can see below and the bubbles or gas that it is produced during the reaction pick up blobs of color!

+This chemical reaction will continue to pick up speed.
 The reaction will continue for a few minutes, and of course, you can always add another tablet to continue the fun!

 There are quite a few learning opportunities going on here with both physics and chemistry!
 The liquid is one of the three states of matter.
 It flows, it pours, and it takes the shape of the container you put it in.

-However, liquids have different viscosities or thicknesses.
+However, liquids have different viscosity or thicknesses.
 Does the oil pour differently than the water?
 What do you notice about the food coloring drops you added to the oil/water?
 Think about the viscosity of other liquids you use.

 Making a DENSITY TOWER is a great way to observe how not all liquids weigh the same.
 Liquids are made up of different numbers of atoms and molecules.

 Now for the chemical reaction!
 When the two substances combine (tablet and water) they create a gas called carbon dioxide which is all the bubbling you see.
 These bubbles carry the color water to the top of the oil where they pop and the water falls back down.